 Different types of lenders can have different score requirements for various types of financial products.
 For example, to get an FHA mortgage with the lowest down payment requirement (3.5%), you’ll need credit scores of 580 or better.
 Financial institutions like banks or credit unions might want you to have credit scores in the 600s to get a conventional mortgage.

 Qualifying for a personal loan with credit scores in the 500s may be difficult or costly.
-But some alternative lenders, like payday lenders, might not look at your credit scores at all, but can charge very high interest rates.
+But some alternative lenders, like payday lenders, might not look at your credit scores at all, but can charge very high fees and interest rates.

 But these types of loans can be extremely expensive in the long run.